dpmerrell/dpmerrell.github.io/about.md

 * Bayesian inference methods.
 * Probabilistic programming.

-At the beginning of grad school, I spent some time in [programming languages research](https://www.facebook.com/uwmadpl/).
+At the beginning of grad school, I spent some time in [programming languages research](madpl.cs.wisc.edu).

-As an undergrad I studied math and physics.
-This background has its benefits, though I had a lot of catching up to do in CS.
+I studied math and physics as an undergrad.
+This background has its benefits, though I've done a lot of catching up in CS.

 I hope this blog evolves into something useful and interesting.